zhangzhizhongz3/CppPrimer/ch05/README.md

 ##Exercise 5.15
 >Explain each of the following loops.
-Correct any problems you detect.
+Correct any problem you detect.
 ```cpp
 (a) for (int ix = 0; ix != sz; ++ix) { /* ... */ }
     if (ix != sz)